soroku24/SyncSecurePlus/README.md

 We reserve the right to modify these terms and conditions at any time.
 By continuing to use this plugin, you agree to comply with the most current version of these terms.

+---

+If you need any more details or modifications, feel free to ask!